yenyasinn/enik/_i18n/en/_posts/2019-08-30-drupal-boilerplates.md

 categories: en Drupal boilerplate
 canonical_url: https://www.enik.io/drupal/boilerplate/2019/08/30/drupal-boilerplates.html
 ---
 When a new project is started we always think what should we take as a base.
 If we are talking about Drupal development then many people can advise to take just Drupal.
-I would agree with this proposal if it is small project where only one person is involved.
+I would agree with this proposal if it is a small project where only one person is involved.
 If there are lots of developers on the project or size of the project is middle or big then we have to think about:
 * it has to be convenient for people to work with it;
 * it should contain tools that will be used during the whole project life cycle or we could add such tools.
 * increasing our efficiency on the project.